Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 Redundant enumerations *V3d_TypeOfSurface* and *Graphic3d_TypeOfSurface*, class *OpenGl_SurfaceDetailState*, the corresponding methods from *Graphic3d_CView, OpenGl_ShaderManager, OpenGl_View, V3d_View* and *V3d_Viewer* have been deleted.
 Draw command *VSetTextureMode* has been deleted.

+@subsection upgrade_occt700_wfshape Shape presentation builders

+Presentation tools for building Wireframe presentation have been refactored to eliminate duplicated code and interfaces.
+Therefore, the following classes have been modified:
+* *StdPrs_WFDeflectionShape* and *Prs3d_WFShape* have been removed. *StdPrs_WFShape* should be used instead.
+* *StdPrs_ToolShadedShape* has been renamed to *StdPrs_ToolTriangulatedShape*.

 @section upgrade_occt710 Upgrade to OCCT 7.1.0